 This review will focus solely on The Duke at Rancho El Dorado because Ak-Chin Southern Dunes deserves its own review.

 I had a 7:08 tee time booked at The Duke.
 This course is located within a rather large residential community, though based on some recognizable smells I discovered there may be an actual ranch somewhere close by.
-Every time I caught a whiff of horse (or was it cattle?) goodness, I was amusing myself by imagining the spelling of the course name being changed to “The Dook.”
+Every time I caught a whiff of horse goodness (or was it cattle?), I was amusing myself by imagining the spelling of the course name being changed to “The Dook.”
 I was paired with a twosome and another single, who were all fairly quick players.
 We played through one slower foursome on the front nine and otherwise had the course to ourselves for a nice 3:20 pace.

 The Duke at Rancho El Dorado was designed by David Druzisky and opened in 2002.
 The landscape here is very flat, but the course is not without some character as it works its way through the community.